-Farmers standing with cattle on British upland pasture
+Founding farmers with cattle on British upland pasture

 Founding Farmers

-The people writing the Charter.
+The people writing the Charter

 Built from the ground up

-A British standard, built from the ground up.
+A British standard, written in the field

 What gets measured

-Farm Biodiversity
+• Farm Biodiversity Independent ecological assessment.

-Laboratory testing to understand what is actually in the food.
+• Nutrient Density What is actually in the food.

 Farmers and partners

-Belmont Farms portrait
+Eric Heath — Belmont Farms

 Bristol